Muhurta: Significance (version 1)

 It is a common practice in Hinduism to perform or avoid activities like important religious ceremonies on the basis of the quality of a particular Muhūrta.
 One or more Muhūrtas are recommended by the Vedic scriptures when performing rituals and other ceremonies.
-This is demonstrated in the way "Muhūrt" is used in present-day South Asia for calculating the most auspicious moment for a Vedic-Hindu Wedding ceremony.
+This is demonstrated in the way "Muhūrt" is used in present-day Indian subcontinent for calculating the most auspicious moment for a Vedic-Hindu Wedding ceremony.
 Astrologers are often hired to calculate a moment for the wedding so that any possible divinely-sourced problems can be averted.
 Jakatdar suggests a shift in the contemporary temperament regarding the traditional approach to calculating such events, to accommodate the ever increasing complexity of modern life.
 The muhūrt has the same utility in the marriage rites in Hinduism.

 Another example is the so-called Brahma Muhūrta, which is about one and a half hours before sunrise.
 This particular time, which is associated with the constellations during the Vernal Equinox, is said to be auspicious for practicing yoga.
 There is also the case of samayik, which is part of the initiation rite for the Svetambar mendicants or those who pursue a perpetual state of heightened meditative awareness.
 They take the samayik, a vow for life taken for short periods, preferably one or two muhūrts, where one muhūrt constitutes forty minutes.